Macroeconomics of Racial Disparities: Discrimination, Labor Market, and Wealth: Model

 Workers are either employed (with $p$ or $np$ firm) or unemployed.
 Those who become unemployed in the current period receive unemployment benefits and continue to receive them in the future with probability $P_e$.
-The workers face idiosyncratic productivity shocks $s$, following an AR(1) process $\log(s') = \rho_s \log(s) + \epsilon_s$, with $\epsilon_{s} \stackrel{iid}{\sim} N(0,\sigma_{s}^2)$.
-Workers also differ in their asset holdings.
-They can save using these risk-free assets to partially insure themselves against the labor market risks.
+The workers face idiosyncratic productivity shocks $s$, following an AR(1) process $\log(s') = \rho_s \log(s) + \epsilon_s$, with $\epsilon_{s} \stackrel{iid}{\sim} N(0,\sigma_{s}^2)$.\footnote{To ease exposition, we drop the time subscripts and use a prime symbol (') to denote variables in the next period.} Workers also differ in their asset holdings.
+They can save using risk-free assets to partially insure themselves against labor market risks.
 Following \cite{mukoyama2013understanding}, workers also receive race-specific extreme wealth shocks with probability $\epsilon_{R} \in \{\epsilon_{bl}, \epsilon_{wh}\}$.
-Upon realization of the shock, the worker loses all their wealth.
+Upon realization of the shock, a worker loses all their wealth.
 Altogether, workers are heterogeneous across race ($R$), labor market status ($e$), idiosyncratic productivity ($s$), and wealth ($a$).
 The endogenous distribution of workers is summarized by $\mu(e,R,s,a)$.
-All endogenous aggregate variables depend on $\mu$.
-Individual workers may move around the distribution between periods; however, the overall distribution remains stationary.
-We omit the record of $\mu$ in the steady state and will reintroduce $\mu$ when augmenting the model with aggregate shocks in \Cref{sec: biz}.
+In the steady state, individual workers may move around the distribution, but the overall distribution remains stationary.
+Thus, $\mu$ is not a state variable in the steady state model but becomes an aggregate state variable in the augmented model with aggregate shocks discussed in \Cref{sec: biz}.